-- 1. The aim of this report is to set out the Trust's implementation of the Special Educational Needs and Disability Policy (SEND Policy) for pupils with SEND.

-- 2. This report will be reviewed and published annually, to accurately reflect any changes in the information during the academy year.

-- 3. This report sets out:

-- the academy's policies for identifying children and young people with SEND and assessing their needs

-- The academy's arrangements for assessing and reviewing children and young people's progress towards outcomes

-- · Our approach to teaching children and young people with SEND

-- How adaptations are made to the curriculum and learning environment of children and young people with SEND

-- How the academy evaluates the effectiveness of its provision for children and young people with SEND.

-- 2. The types of SEND that are provided for by Caister Academy are as follows:

-- Cognition and learning

-- Communication and interaction

-- Social, emotional and mental health

-- Moderate learning difficulties

-- The procedures used for identifying pupils with SEND and assessing their needs, using the cycle of Assess, Plan, Do, Review is outlined in the academy guidance https://www.caisteracademy.org.uk/wp-content/uploads/2021/05/Identifying-SEN-Guidance.pdf.
-This may also include:

-- Year 6 transfer information

-- Year 6 CATs and SATs tests

-- Baseline data from curriculum entry assessments

-- Baseline data from literacy assessments

-- Mid-year entry assessments

-- Internal referrals
+- 1. The aim of this report is to set out the Trust's implementation of the Special Educational Needs and Disability Policy (SEND Policy) for pupils with SEND. - 2.
+This report will be reviewed and published annually, to accurately reflect any changes in the information during the academy year. - 3.
+This report sets out: - the academy's policies for identifying children and young people with SEND and assessing their needs - The academy's arrangements for assessing and reviewing children and young people's progress towards outcomes - Our approach to teaching children and young people with SEND - How adaptations are made to the curriculum and learning environment of children and young people with SEND - How the academy evaluates the effectiveness of its provision for children and young people with SEND. - 2.
+The types of SEND that are provided for by Caister Academy are as follows; - Cognition and learning - Communication and interaction - Physical and sensory - Social, emotional and mental health - Moderate/severe/multiple learning difficulties - 3.
+The procedures used for identifying pupils with SEND and assessing their needs, using the cycle of Assess, Plan, Do, Review: - Year 6 transfer information - Year 6 CATs and SATs tests - Baseline data from curriculum entry assessments - Baseline data from literacy assessments - Mid-year entry assessments - Emotional literacy assessments - Internal referrals

 - Dyslexia screening

 - CAMHS assessments

 - Exam access arrangements screening

 - Educational psychologist assessments

 - Internal progress data

-- Emotional literacy checklists - 4.
-In agreeing our staged arrangements, the academy has taken into account the following statements and definitions:
+- 4. In agreeing our staged arrangements, the academy has taken into account the following statements and definitions: